 The program is led by trumpet virtuoso and recording artist Edward Carroll.
 In addition to Mr. Carroll, the core faculty includes Trio Kobayashi (hornist Allen Fogle, trombonist Matt Barbier, and tubist Luke Storm) and tubist Doug Tornquist.

 Students enrolled in brass studies have attended the Julliard, Eastman, and Manhattan Schools of Music; the Peabody, and Paris Conservatories; the Universities of Southern California, Northwestern, McGill, Arizona State; and the Interlochen Arts Academy.
 They have been awarded fellowships at the Aspen, Lucerne, Bang on a Can, Brevard, and Norfolk music festivals.
-Alumni have gone on to perform with ensembles such as Ensemble Musikfabrik, wildUp, Ensemble Modern, Ensemble Intercontemporain, the BBC Scottish Symphony, the LA Philharmonic, Green Umbrella, LA Opera, Monday Evening Concerts, and the International Contemporary Ensemble.
-They can be heard performing across a wide spectrum of commercial endeavors including the soundtracks to Star Wars, Transformers, and X-Men and alongside musicians such as Kanye West, Josh Groban, and Adele.
+Alumni have gone on to perform with ensembles such as Ensemble Musikfabrik, wildUp, Ensemble Modern, Ensemble Intercontemporain, the BBC Scottish Symphony, BBC NOW, the LA Philharmonic, Green Umbrella, LA Opera, Monday Evening Concerts, and the International Contemporary Ensemble.
+They can be heard performing across a wide spectrum of commercial endeavors including the soundtracks to Star Wars, Transformers, and X-Men and alongside musicians such as Boy George, Josh Groban, and Adele.
 Additionally the program’s alumni have founded groups and record labels such as Burning Ghosts, Evil Genius, gnarwhallaby, Orenda Records, WasteLAnd Music, RAGE Thormbones, and Les Trombones de Bâle.

 Coordinator of Brass Program & InstrumentalArts Trumpet